DatabayAG/ILIAS-LTI-Platform/CONCEPT.md

 * As a **content creator** I want to include an LTI tool as a repository object.
 * As a **content creator** I want to include an LTI tool as part of a ILIAS page editor page.
-* As a **content creator** I want to present an LTI tool directly in ILIAS so it appears as normal ILIAS content.
+* As a **content creator** I want to present/embed an LTI tool directly in ILIAS so it   appears as normal ILIAS content.
 * As a **content creator** I want to be able to forward people to an external page that contains the LTI tool.
 * As a **content creator** I want to decide which form of presentation (via page